- Asylee Women Enterprise

 “The people working there made me feel safe and comfortable.
 They made me feel like I was family.”

-For more information on running with GBMC, please contact the Philanthropy Department at 443-849-2773 or [email protected].
+For more information on team RUN GBMC, please contact Morgan Cook in the GBMC Philanthropy Department at 443-849-2120 or [email protected].
 We’d love to have you and it’s just a great cause!

 Today, more than 5,000 children are under court protection in Maryland, most of whom will drift in and out of foster care for an average of three years before reaching safe, permanent homes.